Characteristic classes of affine varieties and Plucker formulas for affine morphisms: Affine characteristic classes

-\begin{rem} I cannot constructively prove the existence of the affine characteristic class for an arbitrary spherical space $X$, because I do not know an algebro-geometric construction for $\overline{X}$ in terms of $V$ in (6).
-Moreover, this is not the only difficulty with affine characteristic classes for arbitrary $X$.
-For instance, the class $[X]$, which is especially important due to property (2), has already been cosidered in \cite{valya} under the name of the {\it non-compact characteristic class of} $X$ (see also \cite{brion2} and \cite{brion3} for its equivariant version), but it is not yet computed even for $X=SL_n$ with large $n$.
+\begin{rem} I cannot generalize Theorem \ref{thm23} to an arbitrary spherical space $X$, but this formal problem is not the main difficulty with affine characteristic classes for arbitrary $X$.
+For instance, the class $\langle X\rangle$, which is especially important due to property (2), has already been cosidered in \cite{valya} under the name of the {\it non-compact characteristic class of} $X$ (see also \cite{brion2} and \cite{brion3} for its equivariant version), but it is not yet computed even for $X=SL_n$ with large $n$.

 \end{rem}

 So, from now on, we restrict our attention to the toric case, recalling the notion of a tropical fan (we actually need the slightly more general notion of tropical fan with polynomial weights), and develop the technique for computation of tropical characteristic classes to the extent that we need in this paper.